-New American Funding could be a great fit for self-employed borrowers, since it offers non-QM mortgages that you can't get from all lenders.
-Another strength worth mentioning is New American Funding's focus on helping people in underserved communities become homeowners.
+New American Funding Mortgage could be a great fit for self-employed borrowers, since it offers non-qualified mortgages that you can't get from all lenders.
+Another strength is New American Funding's focus on helping people in underserved communities become homeowners.
 This is a mortgage lender that works to accommodate most borrowers' needs.

-Low rates and a diverse set of loan terms and products are a rare combo.
-A guaranteed fast closing simplifies the homebuying process.
+Competitive rates and a diverse set of loan terms and products are a rare combo.
+Fast service simplifies the homebuying process even more.

-Variety of loan products: In addition to the standard loan offerings you'd expect, New American Funding also offers several other special types of mortgage loans, including:
+In addition to the standard home loan offerings you'd expect, New American Funding also offers several other special types of mortgage loans.
+These products include:

-First-time home buyer resources: New American Funding connects first-time home buyers with resources that can help make home ownership a reality.
-If you want to get a home with little or no money down, New American Funding can point you to down payment assistance and grant programs that might be available in your area.
+New American Funding connects first-time home buyers with resources that can help make home ownership a reality.
+If you want to get a home loan with little or no money down, New American Funding can point you to down payment assistance and grant programs that might be available in your area.

-Clear website: It's easy to find answers to many initial questions on the New American Funding website.
-Prominent buttons lead to helpful information about FHA loans, VA loans, USDA loans, cash-out refis and a mortgage calculator.
+It's easy to find answers to many initial questions on the New American Funding website.
+Prominent buttons lead to helpful information about FHA loans, VA loans, cash-out refis and a mortgage calculator.
 Current mortgage rates are prominently displayed, thanks to a recent website update.

-No home equity loan or HELOC: New American Funding does not currently offer either a home equity loan or a home equity line of credit.
+New American Funding does not currently offer either a home equity loan or a home equity line of credit.
 If you want to tap the equity in your home, you'll need to take a cash-out refinance or specialty loan.
-That's especially inconvenient for borrowers who want a HELOC in order to avoid borrowing even one dollar more than they ultimately need.
+That's especially inconvenient for a borrower who wants a HELOC in order to avoid borrowing even one dollar more than they ultimately need.

-The three main parts of your mortgage loan application are your credit score, your down payment, and your debt-to-income ratio.
+The three main parts of your mortgage loan application are your credit score, down payment, and debt-to-income ratio.

 Conventional loans at New American Funding require a FICO® Score of at least 620.
 You might still qualify even if you are working toward building a higher credit score.
 If your score is below 620 but above 500, you can apply for an FHA loan.

 The down payment requirement varies with the loan type.
 New American Funding offers many choices for borrowers looking for a low down payment mortgage.